 The Good Dinosaur Arlo Paper Plate Craft

-My youngest is super excited that she gets to come with me next week to watch an early showing of the movie, especially because her birthday is on Tuesday!
+My youngest is super excited that she gets to come with me next week to watch an early showing of Disney’s The Good Dinosaur, especially because her birthday is on Tuesday!
+Disney movies are always a great way to create some fun kids crafts to share.
+Here is our paper plate Arlo craft.

 - Paper plate